Council tax reduction for disabled people — the four schemes most people miss

 Apply directly to your local council.
 Many councils let you apply online.
 If you already claim Housing Benefit, your council may automatically assess you for Council Tax Support at the same time — but do not assume this; confirm it with your council.

-Apply for Council Tax Reduction on GOV.UKA person with a "severe mental impairment" — defined in law as a severe impairment of intelligence and social functioning resulting from a permanent condition — is disregarded when counting adults for council tax purposes.
+A person with a "severe mental impairment" — defined in law as a severe impairment of intelligence and social functioning resulting from a permanent condition — is disregarded when counting adults for council tax purposes.
 This is one of the least well-known discounts in the system.

 | Household situation | Discount |